-Pérez is also a staple on ESPN’s innovative, data-driven Statcast alternative viewing experiences that surround signature MLB events such as the Home Run Derby and Wild Card game.
+Pérez is also a staple on ESPN’s innovative, data-driven Statcast alternative viewing experiences that surround signature MLB events such as the Home Run Derby, Wild Card game and Sunday Night Baseball.

 In addition, Pérez appears on Béisbol Esta Noche on ESPN Deportes.
 Pérez was previously an analyst at ESPN from 2006 through 2010.